{modulation} and the poetry of Jared Carter

 (5) Poets, philosophers and others can promote archetypes and make them more forceful and influential.
 Archetypes depend upon individuals as well as humanity for their survival and renewal.
 (My term 'poem-archetypes' refers to these, as well as to the ancient archetypes to which poets (eg Jared Carter), philosophers and others have contributed.)

-Northrop Frye's classification was unordered.
+Northrop Frye's classification made no attempt at {ordering}.
 Classifications of kind, of theme, are less important than the distinction between the more important and the more central (eg light) and the less important, the peripheral (eg streams).
 To make these distinctions is an instance of {ordering}.

 Jared Carter's 'Les Barricades...' has been my starting-point, and my focus, in this section.
 One of these poems in particular, 'Comet,' made me realize the need to reinterpret the ancient archetypes.
 'Comet' has